-In June 2018, the Board of County Commissioners approved a contract between the Community Redevelopment Agency and the Treasure Coast Regional Planning Council to develop new Land Development Regulations for the CRAs.
-The Treasure Coast Regional Planning Council and its staff have substantial knowledge and expertise in the areas of urban design, town planning and redevelopment and a long history of providing such assistance to counties, towns and cities in the region.
+In June 2018, the Board of County Commissioners approved a contract between the Community Redevelopment Agency and the Treasure Coast Regional Planning Council (TCRPC) to develop new Land Development Regulations for the CRAs.
+The TCRPC and its staff have substantial knowledge and expertise in the areas of urban design, town planning and redevelopment, and a long history of providing such assistance to counties, towns and cities in the region.

-Dana Little, Urban Design Director, TCRPC, and Jessica Cortor Seymour, RA, LEED AP, Regional Planner, TCRPC, have drafted proposed amendments of the LDRs for the CRAs.
+Dana Little, Urban Design Director, TCRPC, Jessica Cortor Seymour, RA, LEED AP, Regional Planner, TCRPC, and Lauren Moss Clark, TCRPC have drafted proposed amendments of the LDRs for the CRAs.
 The TCRPC worked with the Office of Community Development, the Growth Management Department, the Public Works Department, William M. Spikowski, FAICP, Spikowski Planning Associates, and received further input from the Community Redevelopment Agency, the Old Palm City Neighborhood Advisory Committee and members of the public who participated.

-Treasure Coast Regional Planning Council staff will present the proposed Article 12, Division 4 at the December 5, 2019 public hearing.
+Treasure Coast Regional Planning Council staff will present the proposed Article 12, Division 4 at the February 18, 2020 public hearing, assisted by staff as appropriate.